Devail1/employee-hub/README.md

 ### Running in development

-To run the project in development environment, use the following command:
+To run the project in development mode, use the following command:

 ```bash
 pnpm run dev